Euclidean TSP in Narrow Strips: Bitonicity for points with integer x -coordinates

 The output of \emph{FindShorterTour} is a list of \emph{scenarios} and an \emph{outcome} for each scenario.
-A scenario contains for each point~$q$ an $x$-coordinate~$x(q)$ from the set of allowed $x$-coordinates for~$q$, and a range~$\yrange(q)\subseteq [0,2\sqrt{2}]$ for its $y$-coordinate, where the $y$-range is an interval of length at most~$\eps$.
-The outcome is either \success or \fail. \success means that a set $\overline{F}'$ has been found with the desired properties: $\widetilde{E}\cup \overline{F}'$ is a tour, and for all possible instantiations of the scenario---that is, all choices of $y$-coordinates from the $y$-ranges in the scenario---we have $\|\overline{F}'\| < \|\overline{F}\|$. \fail means that such an $\overline{F'}$ has not been found, but it does not guarantee that such an $\overline{F'}$ does not exist for this scenario.
+A scenario contains for each point~$q$ an $x$-coordinate~$x(q)$ from the set of allowed $x$-coordinates for~$q$, and a range~$\yrange(q)\subseteq [0,2\sqrt{2}]$ for its $y$-coordinate.
+This $y$-range is an interval of length at least~$\eps/2$.
+The outcome of a scenario is either \success or \fail.
+An outcome \success means that a set $\ovf'$ has been found with the desired properties: $\widetilde{E}\cup \ovf'$ is a tour, and for all possible instantiations of the scenario---that is, all choices of $y$-coordinates from the $y$-ranges in the scenario---we have $\|\ovf'\| < \|\ovf\|$.
+An outcome \fail means that such an $\overline{F'}$ has not been found.
+It does not guarantee that such an $\ovf'$ does not exist for this scenario.

 The list of scenarios is complete in the sense that for any instantiation of the input case there is a scenario that covers it.

-\emph{FindShorterTour} works brute-force, by checking all possible combinations of $x$-coordinates and subdividing the $y$-coordinate ranges until a suitable $\overline{F}'$ can be found or until the $y$-ranges have length at most~$\eps$.
-The implementation details of the procedure are in Appendix~\ref{app_prover}.
+\emph{FindShorterTour} works brute-force.
+It checks all possible combinations of $x$-coordinates and subdivides the $y$-coordinate ranges, until a suitable $\ovf'$ can be found or until the $y$-ranges have length smaller than the precision parameter~$\eps$.
+The implementation details of the procedure are in Appendix~\ref{sec:app_prover}.

-Note that case $(n_\myleft,n_\myright)=(2,3)$ in Fig.~\ref{fig:overlineF-cases} is a subcase of case $(n_\myleft,n_\myright)=(3,2)$, if we exchange the roles of the points lying to the left and to the right of~$s^*$.
+Note that case $(n_\myleft,n_\myright)=(2,3)$ in Figure~\ref{fig:bitonic:overlineF_cases} is a subcase of case $(n_\myleft,n_\myright)=(3,2)$, if we exchange the roles of the points lying to the left and to the right of~$s^*$, swap the labels of points 5 and 1, and swap the labels of points 2 and 4.
 Hence, we ignore this subcase and run our automated prover on the remaining five cases, where we set $\eps:= 0.001$.
-It successfully proves the existence of a suitable set~$\overline{F}'$ in four cases; the case where the prover fails is the case $(n_\myleft,n_\myright)=(3,2)$.
-For this case it fails for the two scenarios depicted in Fig.~\ref{fig:bitonic-worstcase}; all other scenarios for these cases are handled successfully (up to symmetries).
+It successfully proves the existence of a suitable set~$\ovf'$ in four cases; the case where the prover fails is the case $(n_\myleft,n_\myright)=(3,2)$.
+For this case, it fails for the two scenarios depicted in Figure~\ref{fig:bitonic:worstcase}.
+All other scenarios for these cases are handled successfully (up to symmetries).